Zedoman/Study_ALoud_epics/README.md

 # Study_Hero_epics

-Firstly in vs code open two terminals for client and server<br>
+Firstly in vs code open two terminals for client and server <br>
+The second most important is provide the details in .env file with your own details that are required <br>

 to run the project for client <br>
 cd client <br>